RY997/Thesis/thesis.typ

 After completing the three experiments, participants will be presented with the following survey for evaluation.
 Each statement in the survey offers five response options, allowing raters to indicate their level of agreement.

+- Iris assistance in programming exercise creation is helpful to me
+- It takes less time to adapt a programming exercise with Iris
-- Iris chat user interface is easy to use
+- Iris is especially useful to
-- Iris can help save a lot of time when adapting programming exercises
+    - apply changes to the exercise content
+    - change the exercise complexity
+    - change the exercise theme
-- I would prefer Iris than other AI tools like chatgpt to adapt the programming exercise
+- I prefer Iris over ChatGPT to adapt the programming exercise
-- My overall satisfaction with Iris is high
+- Iris' potential to improve the exercise creation process is high

 In addition to the ratings, we let evaluators record as the whole process.
 This practice will enhance our ability to analyze the accuracy and effectiveness of the system.